 Review summary: Leica TL vs Canon T6

 So what is the bottom line?
-Is the Leica TL better than the Canon T6 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Leica TL and the Canon T6?
+The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.